 Pawn shops

 Let’s say you want to buy a trinket from a pawn shop and sell it to someone else.
-Everybody knows that, unless you’re very lucky, you aren’t going to be able to find a price equal to what you paid.
+In most cases, you aren’t going to be able to find a price equal to what you paid.
 The “spread” on your trinket is the difference between what you can sell it for (say, $10) and what you can buy it for (say, $20).

-You’re negotiating the price of your trinket with Ole Jimmie.
-Jimmie knows exactly how much the trinket’s worth - 15 bucks.
-Note that the value of the trinket is *always *somewhere between the bid ($20) and the ask ($10).
-And all of my finance readers could tell you that this bid-ask spread is a measure of the liquidity of the market, essentially the “price you must pay to “liquify” an otherwise illiquid asset.”
+The pawn shop owner, Jimmie, knows exactly how much the trinket’s worth - 15 bucks.
+Note that the value of the trinket is always somewhere between the bid ($20) and the ask ($10).
+This bid-ask spread is a measure of the liquidity of the market, essentially the “price you must pay to “liquify” an otherwise illiquid asset.”
 [1]

 The “tick” in our pawn shop example is probably 25 cents.
-In your negotiation with the old fellar, you can probably offer $19.75 instead of $20 for your trinket.
+In your negotiation, you can probably offer $19.75 instead of $20 for your trinket.
 But you probably can’t bid $19.99 instead of $20.
 The one cent isn’t worth it, and he’ll smack you if you ask again.

 Unfortunately the “tick size” means that you might be overpaying for your trinket.
 The value of the trinket might actually be $19.90, but you have to pay $20 for it anyway.
 Practically speaking you can see this happening when an unfortunate soul doesn’t have enough money to quite meet the bill, and throws a bunch of pennies on the table in the hope that it gets “close enough” to be less than a tick away from the actual value.